Discover the Unsurpassed Beauty of the Canadian Maritimes with Pearl Seas Cruises

 Located about 400 km (250 mi) north of Quebec City, Baie-Comeau is a hub for logging and hydroelectric power in Quebec.
 Located in the Manicouagana Peninsula on the St. Lawrence Estuary, Baie-Comeau is rich in sandy beaches that boast a picturesque view of an archipelago of islands that are crewded by harbor seals and various species of seabirds.
 Fall in love with the magnificent backdrop of clear waters and the wild beauty of boreal forests as you explore the natural wonders of Baie-Comeau.

 The villages along the Saguenay Fjord can be reached by road, but the best way to experience this magnificent waterway is by boat.
 One of the most popular whale watching spots is where the St. Lawrence River meets the Saguenay Fjord.
 The thriving natural conditions in the estuary support a permanent colony of a thousand whales.
 Beautiful views of the length of the fjord are found at Cap Trinite, a cliff that rises above the channel, with a 33-foot statue of the Virgin Mary surveying the scenery from the lowest ledge.

 Québec City is nestled beside the majestic St. Lawrence River, where enchanting old stone houses cozy up to great religious institutions built from the same stone.
 The old city is a sheer delight for history buffs.
 Walk along the streets of Old Québec, which is lined with magnificent churches, fragrant gardens, and chic boutiques and will lead you to the Musée de la Civilization.
 Here you will see four centuries of life and the emotions of the settlers who developed this area remarkably and clearly evoked.

 Canadian Maritimes Overview

-Discover the Canadian Maritimes with a 10 or 11 night cruise with Pearl Seas Cruises.
+Discover the Canadian Maritimes with an 11 night cruise with Pearl Seas Cruises.
 Portland, Bar Harbor, Charlottetown, Quebec City, and more great destinations await on this exceptional cruise with fascinating attractions.